MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-sign-in-bad-gateway-timeout-error.md

 ## Forbidden errors

-If you see a forbidden error, the user has not been assigned to the application.
+If you see a forbidden error, the user isn't assigned to the application.
 This error could be either in Microsoft Entra ID or on the backend application.

 To learn how to assign users to the application in Azure, see the [configuration documentation](application-proxy-add-on-premises-application.md#test-the-application).